 Pros: Multiple uses, capable of safely removing insulation without damaging the wire.

-Cons: Size of the tool may make it harder to work with smaller wires or in smaller spaces.
+Cons: Size of the tool may make it harder to work with smaller wires or in tighter spaces.

 3. IRWIN VISE-GRIP Wire Stripping Tool

-Pros: Affordable tool with multiple built-in components, including a crimper, cutter, bolt-cutter, and stripper.
+Pros: Affordable tool with multiple built-in components, including a crimper, cutter, bolt-cutter and stripper.
+Easy-to-read precision markings.

 Cons: Can be somewhat stiff.